BIM2SIM/bim2sim/paper.md

 ## Key Features

 - IFC parser that extracts geometric and semantic data utilizing the existing python implementation of IfcOpenShell [@IfcOpenShell]
-- Algorithms to correct missing or incorrect space boundary information
+- Algorithms to correct missing or incorrect SB information
 - Enrichment processes for adding missing information (materials, usage profiles)
 - Decision management for handling ambiguities in IFC data
 - Exporters for different simulation platforms